macaroni-os/macaroni-site/site/content/contact/_index.md

 weight: 2
 ---

-We will happy to receive your feedback about the software available, what is missing, and your help in improving the distro.
+We would be happy to receive your feedback about the software available, what is missing, and your help in improving the distro.

 ## Discord